 It is an easy to grow succulent, with very few needs, however, sometimes, you will see that its leaves turn brown?
 Why Is your Aloe Vera plant turning brown?

-One of the most common causes for an aloe plant’s leaves turning brown is overwatering.
-Overwatering will lead to root rot, which in turn can cause its’ leaves to be wilted or even completely fall off.
+Aloe plants turn brown due to overwatering, causing root rot, or insufficient water leading to dry leaves.
+Fungal infections can also result in brown spots.
 If your aloe vera plants are suffering from a case of root rot, repotting into fresh new potting media should resolve this issue and set it on the path toward recovery!

 If you have or plan to have an aloe, and if its leaves are turning brown (or you are scared they will), then look no further, because, whichever the cause, you will find the solution in the article you are going to read.